What are Mergers and Acquisitions (M&A)? All about their structure and types

 1. Horizontal mergers:

-It is when two companies that are in the same business and compete with each other decide to combine.
-In this type of merger, the firms try to eliminate competition to increase prices.
+This occurs when two companies in the same business and competing with each other decide to combine.
+The purpose of this merger is to eliminate competition and potentially increase prices.

 1. Vertical mergers:

-It is when two companies in different parts of the same supply chain combine.
-For example, a company that makes parts for cars and a firm that assembles automobiles could merge.
+This type of merger involves two companies in different parts of the same supply chain coming together.
+For example, a company that manufactures car parts merging with a company that assembles automobiles.

 1. Conglomerate mergers: